rmcomplexity/blog/_posts/2020-12-01-introduction-to-python-logging.md

    - app.views.products
 ```

-And we can define the config like this:
+And we define the filter config like this:

 <h5 class="toggler" data-cls="filters-dict" data-default="true">
     Filters definition using a dictionary